wightman/Lists/db/DBDocumentation.md

   - on error: `ERROR 1644 (52720): List not found.

 - `getList(listId)`
-  - return the list record for a listId. *Note this does not return the set of tasks for the list.*
+  - return the list record for a listId. *Note this does not return the set of items for the list.*
   - Example
   ```sql
     CALL getList(1);